How To Get A Massachusetts Resale Certificate [2023 Guide]

 After registering, a sales tax number will be provided by the Department of Revenue.
 This number will be listed on the Resale Certificate.

-Filling out the Massachusetts Resale Certificate (Form ST-4) is pretty straightforward but is critical for the seller to gather all the information.
+Filling out the Massachusetts Resale Certificate (Form ST-4) is pretty straightforward, but it is critical for the seller to gather all the information.

 If audited, the Massachusetts Department of Revenue requires the seller to have a correctly filled out ST-4 Resale Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.

 Steps for filling out the ST-4 Massachusetts Resale Certificate

 Step 1 – Begin by logging into your MassTaxConnect account or downloading the Massachusetts Resale Certificate Form ST-4

 Step 2 – Identify the name and business address of the purchaser